AWF History

 Today, AWF continues to tackle Arizona's most urgent conservation issues through public policy and strategic programs that serve our wildlife and community.

 We engage this generation of conservationists and the next through Garden for Wildlife, Becoming an Outdoors-Woman, Bridges to BOW, our All Afield Hikes, our partnership with the Arizona Watchable Wildlife Experience, Get Outdoors AZ, and Camo at the Capitol.
-We keep the public informed through our Podcast, Blog, Arizona Wildlife News Magazine, and our bi-monthly E-News.
+We keep the public informed through our Podcast, Blog, Arizona Wildlife News Magazine, and our bi-monthly E-News and other email updates.
 Through our Volunteer for Wildlife program, AWF is restoring and conserving thousands of acres of desert, wetlands, grasslands, forest land, and streams.